 Introduction

 Amongst the recent explosion of scientific, clinical, and public interest in mindfulness, there are concerns as to the lack of adequate control groups and imprecise and inconsistent definitions in the scientific literature on the subject (1).
 Metacognition - the monitoring and control of mental processes - is a component of Buddhist renderings of mindfulness (2,3), and it has become important in many scientific theories (4–6), although this skill may be relatively under-developed in those components of modern mindfulness interventions that focus on awareness of ‘the present moment’ via sensory states.
 The contrast between practices that more or less fully aim to cultivate metacognitive skills opens up an opportunity to test metacognitive theories of mindfulness while controlling for other specific and non-specific effects of the practice.
-We present the results of a large pilot study below, followed by the specifications for an improved follow-up study.

 In relation to Buddhist texts, ‘mindfulness’ is a translation of ‘sati’, which can be understood as an awareness of mental states as content bearing vehicles happening now, to be selected, labelled, or let go of according to task requirements, without clinging or craving (3,7,8).
 By objectifying the constituents of the mind, the subject thus ceases to be viewed as such, and is ‘dissolved’.
 This loss of ‘self-ness’ by objectification of experience mirrors decentring theories of mindfulness, wherein mental states are understood as separate from any outside phenomena they may represent, and less attached to a cognitive set of ‘self-ness’, consisting of concepts like ‘I’, ‘mine’, ‘me’, and ‘myself’ (5; see also ‘reperceiving’ in 9).
 Thus, the thought “I am annoyed” can become “there is the feeling of annoyance”, with its content being taken as a property of a representational vehicle, and therefore less ‘at face value’ and 'true', transforming the subjective experience itself.
 Bernstein et al. (10,11) argue that mindfulness is one term amongst many in the cognition literature which describe such metacognitive ‘decentring’ - “The capacity to shift experiential perspective—from within one’s subjective experience onto that experience” (10, p.599).